 Seed collection and propagation

 Collect seeds between November and February.
 Use hands to gently strip seeds off the mature seed spike that are turning straw colour.
 Mature seeds will come off easily.
 Alternatively, you can break off the whole seed spike.
 Place the seeds/spike in a tray and leave to dry for two weeks.
 No further cleaning is required if only seed collected.
 If seed spikes collected, use hand to strip off the mature seeds.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From two collections, the seed viability was low to high, ranging from 10% to 75%.
-This may reflect the collecting or cleaning process.
+Seed viability can be low to high depending on maturity.
+Seeds are non-dormant, viable seed should germinate readily.

 |Location||No. of seeds|